 There are various avenues in which our information is constantly being taken and used for business, government, and criminal purposes.
 Here are some such avenues in which data privacy is an issue and ways to protect yourself and your family.

 - Beware of what you post online, including personal information.
 Once it's online, it's out there.

-- Get the best anti-virus software to protect from viruses.
+- Get only the strongest of anti-virus software to protect your devices from viruses.

 - Update your antivirus software when necessary.

 - Find a secure web browser or VPN.